calchiwo/twitter-scraper/README.md

 - how scraping actually works in the real world
 - how to deal with dynamic pages like X
-- how modern frontends actually behave
+- how modern frontends behaves
 - how to avoid hardcoding and build something reusable

 ## What it can do